Shushishtok/covertrevolt/index.md

 <summary><p style="font-size:20px;display:inline;font-weight:bold;cursor:pointer">CRA#09: Sensory Escort</summary>

 ### Preconditions Unlocked In This Mission:
-* Destroy the Nod units located south to the shore that the player moves the escort through, freeing the GDI units from being sieged.
+* Destroy the Nod units located south of the civilian village, along the shore, freeing the GDI units from being sieged.
 	* Unlocks the **GDI Forces Freed?** precondition in CRA#10.

 ### Preconditions Used In This Mission: